EXPLAINER: What’s behind the baby formula shortage?

 WHY IS THERE A SHORTAGE?

-Ongoing supply disruptions have combined with a recent safety recall to squeeze supplies.
+Ongoing supply disruptions have combined with a recent safety recall to leave many pharmacy and supermarket shelves bare.

 The problems began last year as the COVID-19 pandemic led to disruptions in labor, transportation and raw materials — economy-wide issues that didn’t spare the formula industry.
 Inventory was further squeezed by parents stockpiling during COVID-19 lockdowns.